flofriday/CardLabs/management/README.md

 ### Local development
 To execute the management locally on your machine, you must create a new IntelliJ Spring Boot configuration.
-Here you use as SDK `Java 21`, as module `gameserver.main` as boot class `at.tuwien.ase.cardlabs.gameserver.GameserverApplication` and as active profile `local`.
+Here you use as SDK `Java 21`, as module `gameserver.main` as boot class `at.tuwien.ase.cardlabs.gameserver.GameserverApplication` and as active profile `local`. <br/>
+If the output should include debug output, then add the profile `debug` to active profiles.

 ### Run the pipeline jobs
 To execute the different pipeline stages currently simply executing the commands is the easiest.
 Please refer to the